abTEM/abTEM/README.md

-:warning: **Major update** :warning: Warning: the current main branch marks a major change in *ab*TEM which may break some code, this change will come in full effect on the next release.
+:warning: **Major update** :warning: Warning: the recent update to the main branch marks a major change in *ab*TEM which may break some code, this change will come in full effect on the next release.

 You can install the current main branch using `pip install git+https://github.com/abtem/abtem` and check the new [documentation](https://abtem.github.io/doc/intro.html).
 After the next release you can still install the current release by visting this [repository](https://github.com/abTEM/abTEM-legacy).